 HVAC careers continue to enjoy secure employment in the US job market.

-According to the BLS, jobs for HVAC technicians is set to grow by 13 percent between 2018 and 2028.
+According to the BLS, as of November 2019, jobs for HVAC technicians are set to grow by 13 percent between 2018 and 2028.
 This rate is faster than the average growth rate for all other job fields.

 HVAC Job Growth: Other Factors